 Puno, the town where one stays when visiting the Peruvian side of the lake is NOT one of these peculiarities.
 It is an uninspiring parched city that does not deserve one red (or any other colored) tourist cent.
 After touring the inside of several Internet cafes we busted out on a two day tour of some of the nearby islands.

 It is assumed that the reason these people are living how they are was to avoid the Inca's as they took over South America.
 To escape capture, waterboarding (amongst other torture techniques), and an assimilation process that makes the Borg look friendly these people moved onto their boats to live.
-Eventually they started tying the boats together to make small islands.
-Today the spongy reed covers a large enough area for them to have a volleyball court complete with net and ball.

 There are multiple floating islands and when I asked one of the locals about this phenomena he just smiled and looked at his well used saw.
 Can you imagine your neighbor inviting you over for a drink one day, and as you walk out of your house the next morning with a wicked hangover you discover that your neighbor is gone.
 In fact the entire island that you use to live on is gone except for the small portion that your house sat on which fortunately you discover still softly under your feet.
 Oh well, I guess you would just have to grab your reed paddle and go tie up with another island.

 After the morning on the floating islands we went to an earthen island were we stayed with a local family.
 These host families speak no English, but are still kind enough to invite tourists into their house.
 I would imagine that the room we stayed in is nicer than theirs, but I didn't get the chance to verify.
-Dave and I sat in the kitchen very comfortable in the awkward silence between the races because it gave us flashbacks of our days in the Corps.

 After dinner we went to a night club in the plaza (read: large spare room in a store) and danced with the host family in their traditional no-rhythm style, and I fit right in.
 After a while some of the locals who were looking for a laugh came in to watch the gringo dancing mayhem.
 The guide introduced us, and for the first time in three weeks in Perú we found some real people that like the same three jokes I told in Panama.
 Things were warming up to be a late night talking and joking around when hour hostesses came up and told us it was time to go.
 We had no flashlight and even less idea where the house was, so we had to leave.
 Figures.